 Trung joined Watsi on April 24th, 2017.
-Five years ago, Trung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Trung's most recent donation traveled 8,800 miles to support Kamsoth, a 39-year-old construction worker from Cambodia, to fund a skin graft procedure to heal his foot.
+Six years ago, Trung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Trung's most recent donation traveled 8,500 miles to support Agnes, a 39-year-old farmer from Kenya, to fund leg surgery so she can walk without pain.

 Kamsoth is a 39-year-old construction worker.
 He's married and his wife works in a local garment factory.
 The couple has one son and two daughters.
 In his free time, Kamsoth enjoys meeting friends for coffee, exercising to improve his health, listening to the news on the radio, and watching boxing on television.
 Kamsoth is diabetic and receives treatment from a local medical center.
 Since January, his left foot has been swollen and showing signs of severe infection.
 He underwent a wound debridement procedure, but his foot did not heal well, and the wound has reopened.
 Kamsoth experiences pain and it is difficult for him to walk.
 When Kamsoth learned about our medical partner, Children's Surgical Centre (CSC), he traveled there hoping to undergo treatment.
 On April 25th, surgeons at CSC will perform a skin graft procedure to allow his foot to heal.
 Now, Kamsoth needs help raising $487 to fund his procedure and care.
 Kamsoth shared, "I hope my pain will stop and the wound will heal so I can return to work."